-Created on the 27th of August 1991, Anambra is neighbor with the likes of Enugu State (to the east), Delta State (to the west), Kogi State (to the north), Imo State and Rivers State (to the south).
+Anambra shares boundaries with Enugu State (to the east), Delta State (to the west), Kogi State (to the north), Imo State, and Rivers State (to the south).

 She got her name from the Anambra River (Omambala) that flows through the region and is a tributary of the famous River Niger.

-The State is dominated by the Igbo ethnic group – that consists of over 97% of the population.
+The State is dominated by the Igbo ethnic group – which consists of over 97% of the population.

 With a population that is above 4 million, Anambra State is one of the most populated states in the country.